Making school work

 Bullying can have a horrible effect on its victims, and children and teens with special needs are at particular risk of being targeted.

 We have some valuable resources that can be leveraged by parents/carers, teachers, and young people themselves to help prevent and address bullying.
-See here more information.
+See here for more information.

 We appreciate that links alone cannot solve this crisis.
 It requires the commitment from families, communities, and schools —especially our schools — to insist upon a “No Tolerance” policy toward bullying while promoting an environment that is understanding and accepting of differences.